 There are several different types of focal therapies, all performed in the hospital using general anesthesia.
-Our pediatric anesthesiologists are experts in treating very young children, including infants.
+Our anesthesiologists are experts in treating very young children, including infants.

 Also called photocoagulation or transpupillary thermotherapy, this type of treatment involves using the heat of a laser beam aimed through the pupil and onto the blood vessels supplying the tumor.
 In order to eradicate the cancer, this procedure may need to be repeated two or three times, with a month between sessions to allow the body time to adjust to treatment.

 Laser therapy may be performed in conjunction with chemotherapy, which shrinks the tumor by destroying cancer cells.

 In cryotherapy, a small metal probe the size of a pencil is cooled to extremely low temperatures.
 It is placed on the outside of the eye, beneath the tumor, to freeze and destroy cancer cells.
 The procedure is used only on small tumors.
 It may be repeated two or three times, with a month or two between procedures.

 Cryotherapy can be used with chemotherapy or as a stand-alone treatment.